 Bangalore Habba over the years has become a landmark event in the Bangalore calendar.
-I have seen the quality of it go up over the last 3 years at least and like everyone else I also look forward to it Last evening I went to Bangalore Habba 2006 for the Sufi music, having no clue who else is performing.
+I have seen the quality of it go up over the last 3 years at least.
+Like everyone else, I also look forward to it.
+Last evening I went to Bangalore Habba 2006 for the Sufi music.
+Having no clue who else is performing.
 But there was quite a lineup of events and items.

-To being with there was a fashion show by Peter England, presenting their various lines for various occasions, which was followed by a beautiful and enchanting Bridal collection by Hemant Trivedi.
-There was a promotion of an upcoming movie by Arjun Rampal and his stunning wife Mehar, with usual acts like calling common girls, dancing with them, kissing them and giving away your personal stuff, distributing CDs and telling how this is the best movie you will ever see in your lifetime.
+To begin with, there was a fashion show by Peter England, presenting their various lines for various occasions.
+Which was followed by a beautiful and enchanting Bridal collection by Hemant Trivedi.
+There was a promotion of an upcoming movie by Arjun Rampal and his stunning wife Mehar, with usual acts like calling common girls, dancing with them, kissing them and giving away your personal stuff.
+Distributing CDs and telling how this is the best movie you will ever see in your lifetime.

 Then came the most awaited part of the evening for the crowd, a performance by Malaika Arora Khan.
 Her being a judge in ‘Nach Balliye’ had probably raised the expectation from her as a dancer.
 She was the most disappointing part of the evening.
 She cannot dance, has no confidence on stage, but had loads of confidence to wear the kind of costume that she wore.
 She had some 7-8 dancers along with her, who kept the stage alive and kept her covered enough for people not to notice her discomfort for dancing.
 More than half the time dance was nothing but rest of the group lifting Malaika and rolling, twisting and turning her.
 And rest half she was busy making poses with one or more members of her crew, inspired by Khajuraho.